Do I have an ICBC Car Accident Claim?

 It does not matter who is at fault for the crash.
 It also does not matter if your accident happened outside Vancouver.
 You should be covered for any crash in Canada or the U.S.

 Get help from Klein Lawyers right away.
-We feature offices in Vancouver and Toronto.
+We have offices in Vancouver and Toronto.
 The sooner we can become involved in your case, the more we can do to protect your rights when you file an ICBC claim.

 Call or reach us online today.
 Our initial consultations are always free.